sogaiu/janet-subprocess-notes/README.md

   complete.
 To create new tasks, Janet provides two built-in functions - `ev/go` and `ev/call`.

+* You can get the currently executing task in Janet with `(fiber/root)`.

+* The root fiber is the oldest ancestor that does not have a parent.
+  - the `fiber/root` docstring

 ## Questions

 * What does it mean for one fiber to be a child fiber of another